PROPOSED METHODOLOGY FOR ACCOUNTING REDUCTION IN SEDIMENT RUN-OFF THROUGH GULLY REHABILITATION

 This methodology quantifies the reduction in Dissolved Inorganic Nitrogen (DIN) lost from agricultural land through improved soil and nutrient management practices within the catchments of the Great Barrier Reef World Heritage Area (GBRWHA).

 The scope of this methodology includes reducing DIN loss through more efficient soil and nutrient management practices from agricultural enterprises including (but not limited to) sugarcane, bananas, grains and fodder.
-The methodology allows for a range of practice changes, including land use change, that lead to a reduction in DIN loss across the project area.
+The methodology allows for a range of practice changes, that lead to a reduction in DIN loss across the project area.

 There are a number of ways a farmer may reduce DIN loss within the project area.
 For example: